abelljs/abell-website/content/docs/meta-variables-guide/index.md

 ### List of predefined variables
 *Variables defined in `meta` object can only be accessed inside `./theme/[$path]/index.abell` file.
 To access them in other `.abell` files, you can loop over `$contentArray` to get `meta` object of all contents*

 - **meta.$createdAt** *(Type: JavaScript Date Object)* <br/>By default it is set to time to folder creation. <br/> It is recommended to overwrite this time by adding `$createdAt` value in `meta.json` since the default can have unexpected changes.
 The new value should be added in `Jun 5 2020` format.
-On build time, Abell will turn this string to JavaScript date object.<br/>
+On build time, Abell will turn this string to JavaScript date object.

 ```json
 // ./content/my-blog/meta.json
 {